Best Things Edinburgh March

 Enlightenment: An Immersive Light Show

-An enchanting audiovisual show set to Vivaldi’s ‘The Four Seasons’, this dazzling show will mesmerise with its extraordinary light journey through the four seasons!
+An enchanting audiovisual show set against the composition of Vivaldi’s ‘The Four Seasons’ this dazzling show will mesmerise with its extraordinary light journey through the four seasons!

 Sat 31 Jan to Sun 15 Mar 2026 at McEwan Hall

 March marks Women’s History Month!
-Led by Dr Jenny Nex, this talk will delve into the hidden tales of women’s roles in the 18th/19th-century musical instruments trade.
+Lead by Dr Jenny Nex, this talk will delve into the hidden tales of women's roles in 18th/19th-century musical instruments trade.

 Sat 31 Jan to Sun 15 Mar 2026 starting at Surgeon’s Hall